Sandstone-Group/openoil/README.md

-# openoil
+# OpenOil

-OpenOil is the only fully open source project dedicated to oil and gas production data
+OpenOil is the only fully open source project dedicated to oil and gas production data.
+Project Began 3/20/2022